Phase-locking an interferometer with single-photon detections: Setup

 To ensure polarization-mode-matching at the end of each \ac{mzi}, we use \ac{pm} fibers like in \cite{yanikgonul_phase_2020, svarc_sub_2023}, where alternative solutions are active stabilization \cite{yuan_continuous_2005} or the use of Faraday mirrors \cite{cho_stabilization_2009}.
 In the \ac{pm} setup, each component has a finite \ac{per} on the order of $-20\,\mathrm{dB}$ that may allow power to swap from the desired polarization mode to the orthogonal one, and back.
 This can decrease the interferometer visibility in a time-dependent fashion and due to amplitude interference, the worst-case effect increases quadratically with the number of subsequent imperfect components.
 We mitigated this effectively by the addition of two in-line clean-up polarizers in each arm, which remove wrong polarization components before they can interfere.

 The arm-length in each interferometer is $7.08\,\mathrm{m}$, mainly determined by the un-shortened fiber leads of each component.
 All four output channels lead to \acp{SNSPD}, that are electrically connected to a time-to-digital converter.
-The individual timestamps of each detected photon are then processed by an FPGA (Kintex-7 160T), which performs the locking algorithm at a clock rate of $500\,\mathrm{kHz}$ and feeds back two 16-bit analog signals to the fiber stretchers.
+The individual timestamps of each detected photon are then processed by an FPGA (Kintex-7 160T), which performs the locking algorithm at a clock rate of $500\,\mathrm{kHz}$ and feeds back an analog signal to the fiber stretcher of each \ac{mzi} with 16-bit digital-to-analog conversion.

 The setup is passively stabilized through close contact of the fibers to a heavy metallic breadboard, mounted on four spring dampers inside of a rack drawer, lined with porous open-cell foam.
 The temperature is stabilized by the laboratory air conditioning.
 Nevertheless, the phase difference between each two \ac{mzi} arms changes naturally over time, due to mechanical stress, temperature changes and acoustic vibrations.
-The average amount of change over various timescales was determined by a measurement of the free phase evolution over time and is shown in \fref{fig:allan} (time domain) and in \fref{fig:spectrum} (frequency domain).
-The drift characteristic follows roughly the ``red noise'' of a Wiener process, which is the continuous version of a random walk (dashed line in \fref{fig:allan} and slope $-1$ in \fref{fig:spectrum}).
+We measured the phase drift characteristic by transmitting macroscopic (mW) light through one \ac{mzi} and observing the intensity evolution on phototiodes after the \ac{mzi} (replacing the SNSPDs in \fref{fig:interferometer+setup}a).
+The average amount of change over various timescales is shown in \fref{fig:allan} (time domain) and in \fref{fig:spectrum} (frequency domain).
+The drift characteristic follows roughly the `red noise' of a Wiener process, which is the continuous version of a random walk (dashed line in \fref{fig:allan} and slope $-2$ in \fref{fig:spectrum}).
 The noise amplitude at $1\,\mathrm{kHz}$ is about an order of magnitude above the expected fundamental thermal fluctuations in the fiber \cite{dong_observation_2016}.
 To compensate the drifts and keep the \ac{mzi} phase-difference at a constant value, we apply active feed-back through the fiber stretchers \cite{jackson_elimination_1980, fritsch_simple_1981}.